harttraveller/harttraveller.github.io/pages/posts/is-consciousness-computation.md

 ![[brain-model-stellar-1.drawio.svg]]

 It might take a long time for you to form a thought, but the computational processes and the medium in which they occur are the same.
-Presumably, you're sitll conscious.
+Presumably, you're still conscious.

 <!-- This is where the first flaw in the argument could be.
 Perhaps in order for something to be conscious, the specific computational steps associated with experience must be performed within a tightly bounded region of space, time, or spacetime - though that would be strange. -->

-OK, now let's suppose that the type 3 civ replaces all the kinesin proteins that transport neurotransmitters.
+OK, now let's suppose that the type 3 civ replaces all the kinesin proteins that walk along microtubules transporting neurotransmitters from the soma each neuron down the axon to the synapse with nanobots that do the exact same thing.

+(Tangentially related, [check out this video of a kinesin protein walking on a microtubule](https://www.youtube.com/watch?v=y-uuk4Pr2i8) - they're pretty cool).

+The same neurotransmitters are released, the neurological structure is preserved, and the exact

 It may seem like I'm leading up to re-explain the ship of theseus or something, but I'm not.
 I'm simply making the point that in the field of cognitive science and neuroscience there is broad agreement that: